jonnew/ONIX/oepcie/Specification.md

 ### Returns `oe_ctx`
 An opaque handle to the newly created context if successful.
-Otherwise it shall return NULL and set errno to `EAGAIN`
+Otherwise it shall return NULL and set errno to `EAGAIN`.

 ### Description
 On success a context struct is allocated and created, and its handle is passed to the user.
-The context holds all state used to communicate with a set of hardware devices.
-It holds paths to FIFOs and configuration communication channels and knowledge of the hardware's run state.
+The context holds all state used by the library function calls for refection and hardware communication.
+It holds paths to FIFOs and configuration communication channels and knowledge of the hardware's parameters and run state .
 It is configured through calls to `oe_set_opt`.
 It can be examined through calls to `oe_get_opt`.

 ## oe_destroy_ctx
 Terminate a context and free bound resources.